 The Game Development major is meant for programmers, who wish to obtain a formal education in programming computer games.
-If you would like to become a game designer instead (while studying in Prague), your best option would be to sign up for StuNoMe studies.
-If you are an artist seeking a formal degree who would like to develop games as part of your studies, you might consider enrolling at the Studio of Animation and Interactive Art (Pilsen), who is one of the partners in this program.
+If you would like to become a game designer instead (while studying in Prague), your best option would be to sign up for StuNoMe studies or FAMU.
+If you are an artist seeking a formal degree who would like to develop games as part of your studies, you might consider enrolling at the UMPRUM, FAMU or Studio of Animation and Interactive Art (Pilsen), who are partners in this program.

 However, if you are truly a programmer who wants to pursue a future in computer games, then welcome!
 You've come to the right place.
 The following paragraphs will provide you general info on the Game Development major and the philosophy behind.

 You might be thinking, why should I study computer game programming?
 The answer is simple.
 It's already a multi-billion dollar business.
 Of course you could learn computer game programming on your own, but you'll be better off having a degree while working on your game than just working on your game.
 It's also a great opportunity to meet like-minded people.
-You can meet not only programmers, but also designers and graphic artists as well.
+You can meet not only programmers, but also designers and artists as well.
 You will also have the chance to meet (and impress) people from local GameDev industry.
-Finally, by studying Game Development with us, you will broaden your horizons in areas that will have a lot to do with game development in the near future: artificial intelligence and multi-agent systems.
-Frankly, it's always easier to be a student than a junior unemployed game developer.
+Finally, by studying Game Development with us, you will broaden your horizons in areas that will have a lot to do with game development in the near future: artificial intelligence, multi-agent systems and procedural content generation.
+Frankly, it's always easier to be a student than a junior or unemployed game developer.

 You can pick from a wide array of lectures, workshops and classes when studying GameDev at our faculty.
 You can find a complete list of classes in our study plans.
 In these documents we point out which courses are compulsory or recommended throughout the study program.
-How the study might look like (from term to term) is covered by following Google Spreadsheet, which also contains a break down of the time you will be able to fully devote to the development of your game.
+How the study might look like (from term to term) is covered by the following Google Spreadsheet, which contains three example walkthroughs targeting different state final exams (you will find out that our gamedev specialization can have many flavors!).
 And here is a document with frequent questions & answers.

 - Lecture aimed at the specifics of computer game graphics, both 2D and 3D.